SachiraK/REST-API-with-Express-JS/README.md

 # ADL_Project

-Building a sample REST API using SQL and express node. - Sample Sachira
+Building a sample REST API using SQL and express node.